grusin-db/uc-azure-account-scim-sync/README.md

 # Azure AAD to Databricks Account SCIM Sync

-End to end synchronization of the whitelisted Azure Active Directory groups and their members into the Databricks Account.
+An example of the end to end synchronization of the whitelisted Azure Active Directory groups and their members into the Databricks Account.

 This terraform&python based application supports synchronisation of **Users**, **Groups** and **SPNs** that are members of the whitelisted AAD groups and groups themselves as well.